Burmarsh Road railway station: Today

 Since that time Burmarsh Road station has found a new lease of life.
 Officially it was listed on the Railway's ticket-issuing computer systems as a station (not a halt) until 2010, in which year it was officially re-designated (again) as "Burmarsh Road Halt".
 From 1977 to 2009 the only trains to call here were the school service trains, and private charter trains, although as the general public are permitted to travel on the school train service on certain off-season days of the year, it was still possible to board trains, and alight from them, at this station.
 From 2010, however, certain normal service trains are once again timetabled to stop at Burmarsh Road, in conjunction with open days and special events at the nearby Haguelands Alpaca Farm, which is served by the station.
 Burmarsh Road appeared again on the railway's 2010 public timetable for the first time since 1950.

 Facilities

-Today there are no surviving station buildings, although in November 2007 Burmarsh Road saw its first fabric upgrade since re-opening in 1977, when the 'down' platform (which had become very uneven) was completely resurfaced.
+Today there are no surviving station buildings, In November 2007 Burmarsh Road saw its first fabric upgrade since re-opening in 1977, when the 'down' platform (which had become very uneven) was completely resurfaced.
 There are still two platforms, and the 'up' platform remains very much in need of similar resurfacing.
 There are electrical cabinets and control panels installed at the station, for operation of the lights and barriers of Burmarsh Road level crossing, together with closed circuit television cameras and recording equipment.
 The only other significant structure is a memorial to a train driver killed here in 2003 (see below).